 Life Saving certificate preferred (training and cost to be provided by OUB)

 Ability to carry out established roles in enforcing camp safety regulations

-This is a 24-7 on-call position while camp is in session from June 7 – July 22.
+This is a 24-7 on-call position while camp is in session from June 5 – July 26.
 See camp schedule.
 Additional time may be required before camp begins.

 This job description may not list all the duties and responsibilities of the position.
 The employee will answer to the OUB Camp Director, and may be asked to perform other duties.
 OUB reserves the right to revise this job description at any time.
 The employee will be evaluated, in part, based upon the performance of the tasks listed in this job description.